mniemela/kirppu/DEV_README.md

     - In admin panel, goto clerks and generate an access code for you self with
       Action: "Generate missing Clerk access codes"
     - Input your access code.

+## Frontend development notes

+- When changing files in `static_src`, they need to be compiled with `gulp`.
+Manually:
+  `~/kirppu/kirppu$ node node_modules/gulp/bin/gulp.js`
+- Automatic compilation can be added to IDE.
+Following configuration compiles only module whose part has been changed.
+  - Disable _Immediate file synchronization_
+  - Show console: _Always_  (errors are currently not found correctly from output)
+  - File type: _Any_
+  - Scope: Define own scope that recursively contains `static_src` directory.
+  - Program: Either `node_modules/gulp/bin/gulp.js` or wrapper script (or `node` itself; add the gulp.js to first argument then).
+  - Arguments: `build --file $FilePathRelativeToProjectRoot$`
+  - Output paths to refresh: `./static`